 How to Install Google Chrome Web Browser on Debian 9

-Chrome is not an open source browser and it is not included in the Debian repositories.
-Google Chrome is based on Chromium, an open-source browser that is available in the Debian repositories.
+Chrome is not an open-source browser, and it is not included in the default Debian repositories.
+It is based on Chromium , an open-source browser that is available in the Debian repositories.

-In this tutorial, we will cover how to install Google Chrome web browser on Debian 9.
+In this tutorial, we will cover how to install the Google Chrome web browser on Debian 9.